 Patricia van Dalen

 Frederico Brandt was a Venezuelan painter who was born in Caracas in 1878 and died in the same city in 1932.
 Brandt’s paintings gather the best traditions of modernity: an internal luminosity with his use of light, the characters and forms which are present within his paintings and his idea of structure and variation.
 His compositions rise from simple abstract constructions connected by free strokes of thin lines.
 At the Academy of Fine Arts as a solo artist, Brandt became a researcher in the works of Paul Cézanne.
-The effects of this Modern Master and Joaquin Torres Garcia (a painter and modern art teacher, recognised as one of the important personalities of Latin American Modernism) are inescapable throughout Brandt’s works.
+The effects of this modern master and Joaquin Torres Garcia (a painter and modern art teacher, recognized as one of the important personalities of Latin American Modernism) are inescapable throughout Brandt’s works.
 Torres Garcia enforced within his students the exquisite creation that was Latin American Modernism, and this can be seen best in the works of Frederico Brandt.
-As technically accomplished as Abstract Expressionism in New York, Latin American Modernism also simultaneously borrowed a European style that was expressive of a New World culture.
+As technically accomplished as abstract expressionism in New York, Latin American modernism also simultaneously borrowed a European style that was expressive of a New World culture.